royalapplications/docs/src/r2021/scripting/rjson/introduction.md

 - You have a central database where you store credentials and want to use those credentials in Royal TS/X without having to manually add/update them.
 - You have one or more VM hosts where you regularly (un-)provision VMs and want to keep them in sync with Royal TS/X.

-At the moment, RoyalJSON is an import-only format and there’s no way to export existing objects stored in Royal TS/X documents as RoyalJSON.
+At the moment, RoyalJSON is an import-only format and there's no way to export existing objects stored in Royal TS/X documents as RoyalJSON.
 This might change in the future though.

 Once you have some RoyalJSON content, there are multiple ways to get the data into our applications:
 - Via "Dynamic Folder" objects stored in your documents: